kare22/UT_BIG_DATA_project/project3/README.md

 Description: Implement the PageRank algorithm natively on Spark using Graphframes.

 Solution:
 - In cell 14, we apply the pageRank function from GraphFrames, which calculates the importance of each airport based on how many other important airportant point to it.
 We reset the probability to 0.15 and then run the algorithm for 5 iterations.
-Then we sort he results in descending order by the pagerank score to find the most influencial.
+Then we sort he results in descending order by the pagerank score to find the most influencial airports.

-Analysis: The top airport are ATL (19.51), ORD (13.20) and DFW(12.01).
+Analysis: The top airport are ATL (19.51), ORD (13.20) and DFW(12.01) like in other resulst as well.
 Other big airports like LAX also rank high, confirming their importance in air network.
 These results match and are consistent with previous results.
 But this shows that being connected to well-ranked airports is more important than just having many connections.
 Good example for this is JFK airport, which had total degree of 239 145, but pagerank is 4.57 which is quite low.
 Then SLC which total degree is 263 368 and pagerank is 7.21.
 This shows that SLC is more tightly connected to other highly ranked airports than JFK.

 ![pagerank.png](img/pagerank.png)